 - 4 Tablespoons sweet rice flour

-- 4 cups vegetable or chicken stock
+- 4 cups vegetable stock or broth, or chicken

 - 1 cup water

-- 1 cup half & half, or ¼ cup heavy cream
+- 1 cup half and half, or ¼ cup heavy cream

 - Melt the butter over medium heat in a large pot.
-Saute the onions, carrots, and garlic in the butter until tender, about 3-4 minutes.
+Sauté the onions, carrots, and garlic in the butter until tender, about 3-4 minutes.
 Season with salt and pepper.

 - Gradually stir in the vegetable or chicken stock and water.
 Add in the broccoli.
 Cover and simmer for 10-15 minutes or until broccoli stems are fork-tender.

 - When the broccoli is tender, remove the pan from heat and allow to cool for a minute or two.
-Use an immersion blender to purée soup a bit, if desired.
+Use an immersion blender to purée the soup a bit, if desired.